Thurnby Mead Speech and Language Designated Specialist Provision (DSP)

 Meet the Team

-Mrs M Woodhouse Miss F Nurgat Mrs Barnes Mrs C Johnson Miss Brown Mrs W Follows Mrs M Walton Mrs S Flynn
+Mrs M Woodhouse Miss F Nurgat Mrs Barnes Miss Brown Mrs W Follows Mrs M Walton Mrs S Flynn

 Principal SENCO Speech and Language Therapist Base 1 Teacher and Lead DSP Teacher Base 1 TA Base 2 Teacher Base 2 TA HLTA